unepwcmc/ProtectedPlanet/docs/stats/dissolving_geometries.md

   GROUP BY iso3
 ```

-## 1. Split by countries
+## 1. Split by Countries

-Instead of creating a single query to dissolve everything, as we need the statistics for countries, we do one dissolve query per country, using Ruby to loop through all the countries.
+Instead of creating a single query to dissolve everything, as we need
+the statistics per country, we do one dissolve query per country,
+using Ruby to loop through all the countries.

 ```SQL
 SELECT iso3, ST_Union(the_geom)